barjac/freedv-rade-build/README.md

     3. Type: 'git clone https://github.com/barjac/freedv-rade-build' then ENTER

-    4. Type: 'chmod +x freedv-rade-build/freedv-rade-build'
+    4. Type: 'chmod +x freedv-rade-build/freedv-rade-build' then ENTER

-    5. Type: 'freedv-rade-build/freedv-rade-build'
+    5. Type: 'freedv-rade-build/freedv-rade-build' then ENTER

 Now put the kettle on, it will take a while!